Research

 Multi-robot Control and Large-scale Scheduling

-hpp Robust Formation Control of Multiple Robots
+hpp Robust Formation Control of Multi-robots

 Machine Vision Projects